sueswe/my_amc/README.md

 ## 0) Intro ##

 I wrote this stuff for automation purposes, in combination
 with a jobcontrol tool.
 The idea exists, but I needed something more flexible.
+And I want fully control what's going on.

 ## 1) How it should work ##